Bairi Piya: Reception

 "Bairi Piya" was an instant success and topped the charts.
-Ghoshal became the first and till date is the only singer to win both Filmfare and National Film Awards for her debut song.
+Ghoshal became the first and till date is the only singer to win both Filmfare and National Film Awards for her debut album.
 Shreya's rendition of "Ish" or "Eesh" in the song became the highlight of the character Parvati and was well appraised.

-Reviewing the soundtrack, Aniket Joshi said, "If you liked "Aankhon Ki Gustakhiyan" from Hum Dil De Chuke Sanam, I can pretty much guarantee you’ll like “Bairi Piya”.
+Reviewing the soundtrack, Aniket Joshi of PlanetBollywood.com said, "If you liked "Aankhon Ki Gustakhiyan" from Hum Dil De Chuke Sanam, I can pretty much guarantee you’ll like “Bairi Piya”.
 The song falls in the same genre as the previously mentioned song from Hum Dil De Chuke Sanam, a chhed-chhad song, but done with a lot of grace and maturity.
 Yes, that’s quite hard to put together.
 Shreya Ghoshal and Udit Narayan render this number.
 The singing, like all of the songs in the album is just mind-blowing.
 The unique part of the song is the "ish" that Darbar has put in at certain points in the song, very unique!".

 While reviewing for Rediff.com, Sukanya Verma wrote, "Udit Narayan and Shreya murmur sweet nothing as they playfully chide and make up in Bairi piya.
 Narayan successfully captures the eternal romanticism of Devdas whereas Shreya brings an element of impishness to Paro's character by blushing "Eesh" at every given opportunity."